Purine Nucleoside Phosphorylase DeficiencySymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Giancarlo La Marca practices in Florence, Italy.
+Giancarlo La Marca practices practicing medicine in Florence, Italy.
 Mr. La Marca is rated as an Elite expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
-His top areas of expertise are Purine Nucleoside Phosphorylase Deficiency, Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome), Mucopolysaccharidoses (MPS), and Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome).
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Purine Nucleoside Phosphorylase Deficiency, Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome), Mucopolysaccharidoses (MPS), and Severe Combined Immunodeficiency (SCID).

-Andrew Gennery practices in Newcastle Upon Tyne, United Kingdom.
+Andrew Gennery practices practicing medicine in Newcastle Upon Tyne, United Kingdom.
 Mr. Gennery is rated as a Distinguished expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
-His top areas of expertise are Primary Immunodeficiency (PID), Severe Combined Immunodeficiency (SCID), Chronic Granulomatous Disease, Bone Marrow Transplant, and Heart Transplant.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Severe Combined Immunodeficiency (SCID), Primary Immunodeficiency (PID), Chronic Granulomatous Disease, Bone Marrow Transplant, and Heart Transplant.

-Chiara Azzari practices in Florence, Italy.
+Chiara Azzari practices practicing medicine in Florence, Italy.
 Ms. Azzari is rated as a Distinguished expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
-Her top areas of expertise are Primary Immunodeficiency (PID), Purine Nucleoside Phosphorylase Deficiency, Strep Throat, Bone Marrow Transplant, and Splenectomy.
+She is also highly rated in 26 other conditions, according to our data.
+Her clinical expertise encompasses Primary Immunodeficiency (PID), Purine Nucleoside Phosphorylase Deficiency, Strep Throat, Splenectomy, and Lung Transplant.

 Summary: The purpose of this study is to understand the course of rare genetic disorders that affect the brain.
 This data is being analyzed to gain a better understanding of the progression of the rare neurodegenerative disorders and the effects of interventions.